-The school district believes that families should be supported in making decisions about services that their children may need.
-The teaching staff will provide information to families about available community resources and assist as requested in helping the family make connections.
-IQPPS 7.1, 7.2
+The school district believes that families should make the primary decisions about services that their children may need.
+The teaching staff will support these decisions by providing information to families about available community resources and assisting as requested in helping the family make connections.